West Lodge's 5 Tips for Creating a Cybersafe Home

 4. Protect your computer

 Take advantage of the software that exists to help parents manage their children’s computer experience.
 In only a few minutes, parental control software can block inappropriate websites, restrict the amount of time that your kids use the Internet and monitor their Instant Messenger chats to protect against predators.
-If you want to talk in person with someone, Mr Peebles is avalibale to talk about blocking websites or if your machine has inappropriate pop up's etc his details can be supplied by the office.
+If you want to talk in person with someone, Mr Peebles is avaliable to talk about blocking websites or if your machine has inappropriate pop up's etc his details can be supplied by the office.

 5. Explore the Internet as a family